ziggity/went-to-bali-mwahaha/README.md

 * Add validation to user model, password must contain at least one A-Z letter and one #.

+* If the current user is an admin, they would see a link to the admin link in the navbar.

 E-commerce site.
 Uses `bcrypt` and `materialize`.
 There's a seed file.
 Set up your own admin.
 If you have questions, I'll be in Bali with no email.
 Ask someone else.